 For many larger cities there are no great options for getting rid of garbage.
 Landfills have become massive mountains of old furniture, appliances and other types of used junk that will one day be monuments to society’s throw away mentality for generations.

 It is sobering to realize just how long it takes for what we buy on a daily basis to break down.
-Let’s find out how long it takes for the major waste categories to decompose.
+Let’s find out how long the major waste categories take to decompose.

 🟢 Wooden Furniture

 Standard wooden chair: it takes 13 years to decompose in a landfill.